smblott-github/chromix/README.md

 ```
 node chromix.js with other close
 ```
-This closes all tabs except the focused one.
+This closes all tabs except the currently focused one.

 Another example:
 ```